 So if you really want to impress at holidays or dinner parties this year, make sure to tuck this recipe away for later.
 I promise, it’s easier than you think and it’s 1000% worth the effort of skipping the bag of grocery store rolls.

-I spent months learning how to make bread in pastry school.
+I spent months learning how to make bread when I was in pastry school.
 I’m not kidding, I must have made 10,000 dinner rolls. 😅 So let’s just say I have high standards when it comes to a good one.
 They should be soft, super fluffy, and have a golden, buttery top.
 Luckily, this recipe hits all the marks.

 • This recipe is simple to make – great for beginner bread makers!